Rachit77s/Rachit77s/README.md

 - 💬 Ask me about **ASP.NET CORE, Azure, Angular, SQL**

 - ⚡ Some other facts about me-e-e: **My go to jam when coding: musicals.
-Non-stop. ⭐️ I absolutely adore Pikachu, the best Pokémon.**
+Non-stop.**

 <h3 align="left">Languages and Tools:</h3>